SalmanIyad/Notes/Deploying MERN, Next.js Stack on VPS.md

 ---

-Sure!
-Here’s a more detailed version of the **Configuring Nginx as a Reverse Proxy** section, with explanations, commands, and configurations for both frontend apps and backend services:

----

 ## **5. Configuring Nginx as a Reverse Proxy**

 Nginx will act as a reverse proxy to route incoming client requests to both your frontend and backend applications.
 This setup improves security, simplifies routing, and enhances performance by managing all requests through a single entry point.